ajboulay/Persuasion-eLearning/README.md

-# Persuasion-eLearningThis Repo holds: Instructional Design, Adult Learning, eLearning Courseware Development, Automation, Computer Programming for an eLearning course on Persuasion in Digital Media.
+# Persuasion-eLearning -This Repo holds: Instructional Design, Adult Learning, eLearning Courseware Development, Automation, Computer Programming for an eLearning course on Persuasion in Digital Media.
 -
 - Planning and Design Documents for the eLearning Course.
 - SCORM, xAPI and simular content packages, log files and metadata files.